harvardinformatics/informatics-website/docs/resources/Tutorials/whole-genome-alignment-cactus.md

     ##### 2. How can I tell if my input Newick tree is rooted?

-    The easiest way to check if your tree is rooted is probably to load the tree into [R](https://www.r-project.org/) with the `ape` package.
+    The easiest way to check if your tree is rooted is probably to load the tree into [R :octicons-link-external-24:](https://www.r-project.org/){:target="_blank"} with the `ape` package.
 This can be done with the following commands:

     ```r
     install.packages("ape") # Only if you don't have it installed already